Kamui-Hebertt/recipe-app-react/README.md

+(You can sign in with any email and password)
 In this project we developed a recipe web site which is also a responsive for over 4 types of mobile screen.

 - A recipe external api was used to build this project.